 We found a general trend of positive program effects for nearly all measured outcomes (the only exception is school-year attendance in 2014-2015).
 However, the only statistically significant outcome was improved mathematics achievement in fall 2013.
 Figure 4.1 presents these findings, including outcomes after one summer of programming (2013) and outcomes after both summers.
-The table highlights statistically significant.
+The table highlights statistically significant results with green bars and uses gray for those that are not statistically significant.
 In all cases, the horizontal length of the bar represents the magnitude of the program effect estimate.
 We begin by discussing the effects of one summer of programming (2013) in the near term (fall 2013) and longer term (spring 2014).
 Then we consider the effects of two summers of programming on near-term and longer-term outcomes.

-3 Although these district-specific effects are not reported here, we did count them when applying multiple hypothesis test corrections.
+Although these district-specific effects are not reported here, we did count them when applying multiple hypothesis test corrections.